RhinoW/exe-kiteboarders.co.uk/content/spot-guide/seafront.md

 * The **channel area can get very busy with kites, windsurfers, boats and other water craft** so be sure you know your [Right Of Way rules in respect to other kitesurfers](/code-of-conduct/#rights-of-way) and **stay out of the way of boats and other vessels.** They may well be *restricted in their room to manoeuvre* even when under power so that trumps any "Power v Sail" or "Starboard Tack", regardless they are bigger and have many sharp pointy bits and sometimes spinny choppy things!
 * Be especially aware of the **Lifeboats** (both Inshore and All Weather) and other boats that **may be towing**.
 The tow line can be long and difficult to see.
 * Check up-wind (behind you) occasionally to see what's sneaking up on you.
-* **Boards are lost in this area on a regular basis** despite other kite-surfers helping bring them back to the beach. **Write your name/number on the board in marker pen** or get a sticker - you may then get it back and it will stop the coastguard (who should be notified of loss on their non-emergency number) sending out helicopters or the RNLI to look for you.
+* **Boards are lost in this area on a regular basis** despite other kite-surfers helping bring them back to the beach. **Write your name/number on the board in marker pen** or get a sticker - you may then get it back and it will stop the coastguard (who should be notified of loss on their non-emergency number <a href="tel:02392 552100">02392 552100<a/>) sending out helicopters or the RNLI to look for you.
 * The **beach can get busy in summer**.
 Be courteous and use the semi-official launch area, get and give help to launch and land.
 Don't leave your lines all over.
 Don't fly/jump/drop/crash your kite over the beach.
 Check for other kiters / beach users before you launch and let them pass by first.
 Just **"don't be a kook"**
 * **Stay OUT of the 'swimming area' when it's in use** - its patrolled by the RNLI and busy in summer.
 Don't go between the red/yellow flags until you're at least 100m off shore.
 * When not in use by others, the 'swimming area' near Maer Rocks & the lifeboat station is shallow and out of the tide so good for learning and when the tide is causing problems (otherwise start well upwind and get over and behind Pole Sands to get out of the tide)